katlox/insaniCT/README.md

 #### Virtual Tank afk bypass
 Pets in the virtual tank that collect shells fall asleep after roughly 3 minutes.
 This option disables that and makes for a decent alternative to the screensaver.
 #### No auto-pause when click out of window
+#### Increase Shell Cap from 9,999,999 to 1 billion
+Shells will revert back to 9,999,999 if the hack is disabled and you gain or lose shells while over 10m.
 ### Cheats
 - Anything that costs shells is free
 - Anything that costs money is free